dukefromearth/next_tools/README.md

 I graphed out what this looked like to me to get a better understanding and it looked something like this:
 ![Imgur Image](https://i.imgur.com/IpLhw6y.png)

 The way that I interpreted the problem, it seemed like it could be solved using Dijkstra's algorithm, because it can handle negative weights, infinite loops, and terminal states that are inaccessible.
+Though... what we want is the sum of all paths and dijkstra's would give us the shortest path.

 <img src="https://i.imgur.com/PuuYMcc.gif" width=300></img>